Bunjin/EIPs/EIPS/eip-personas.md

 ## Backwards Compatibility
 <!--All EIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The EIP must explain how the author proposes to deal with these incompatibilities.
 EIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->
 We made sure that the purpose field is not used already and can not be used in the future through the BIP process.
-For forward compatibility we must make sure that this purpose field is publicized enough such that another team (outside of the BIP process) does not propose to use it for another purpose.
-Forward compatibility with the existing BIP process is guaranteed since their propose can not attribute the purpose field used
+For forward compatibility, we must make sure that this purpose field is publicized enough such that another team (outside of the BIP process) does not propose to use it for another purpose.
+Forward compatibility with the existing BIP process is guaranteed since their process can not attribute the purpose field used.

 ## Implementation
 <!--The implementations must be completed before any EIP is given status "Final", but it need not be completed before the EIP is accepted.
 While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of "rough consensus and running code" is still useful when it comes to resolving many discussions of API details.-->

 Coming soon.

 ## Alternative approaches: